vacanza/holidays/docs/examples.md

 For user convenience, the library includes `holidays-ics` tool for generating iCalendar (.ics) files from holiday calendars provided by the library.
-It supports country, subdivision, and financial market calendars, holiday category filtering, localized holiday names, year selection, and custom output file names.
+It supports country, subdivision, and financial market calendars, holiday category filtering, localized holiday names, year selection, custom output file names, and suffixes for generated output file names.

 The tool can be run either as an installed command: